rbirac/imu_rep_draft/imu_rep_draft.rst

   - When the device is at rest, the vector will represent the deflection solely due to gravity, and will always point 'up' away from the earth's gravitational center.

-  - The direction of the vector in the neutral orientation will depend on the z-axis orientation of the IMU's world frame.

 * Gyroscopes

   - The gyroscopes report rotational velocity data in the body frame of the device.
 The data takes the form of a 3D vector, with the components representing velocity around each equivalent axis of the body frame.